Cyrano de Bergerac Invented the Rocket — 30 Years Before Newton

 Why was L'Autre Monde published in a censored form for so long?

-When L'Autre Monde was published in 1657, two years after Cyrano's death, his editor and first biographer Henri Lebret systematically eliminated passages critical of religion and politics to protect Cyrano's reputation and avoid conflict with ecclesiastical authorities.
-The mutilated text made Cyrano appear to be an incompetent novelist.
-Original manuscripts held in the Bibliothèque Nationale in Paris and in Munich were not collated until the early twentieth century.
-Frédéric Lachèvre published the definitive, uncensored edition in 1921.
+L'Autre Monde was censored because editor Henri Lebret systematically removed passages critical of religion and politics from the 1657 publication in order to protect Cyrano's posthumous reputation and avoid conflict with Church authorities.
+The resulting text made Cyrano appear to later critics as an incompetent novelist.
+Original manuscripts held in the Bibliothèque Nationale in Paris and in Munich were not properly collated until the early twentieth century, when Frédéric Lachèvre published the definitive, uncensored edition in 1921.

 Did Cyrano de Bergerac actually know d'Artagnan?